SciML/DiffEqFlux.jl/docs/src/examples/multiple_shooting.md

 The picture on the left shows how well our Neural Network does on a single shoot after training it through `multiple_shoot`.
 The picture on the right shows the predictions of each group (Notice that there are overlapping points as well.
-These are the points we are trying to co-incide.)
+These are the points we are trying to coincide.)

 Here is an output with `grp_size` = 30 (which is same as solving on the whole interval without splitting also called single shooting)